influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.1/concepts/glossary.md

 ## precision

 The precision configuration setting determines how much timestamp precision is retained by the input plugins.
+Telegraf output plugins emit all timestamps in nanoseconds.
 All incoming timestamps are truncated to the given precision and then padded with zeroes to create a nanosecond timestamp.
 Valid values are `ns`, `us` or `µs`, `ms`, and `s`.
 For example, if the precision is set to `ms`, the nanosecond epoch timestamp 1480000000123456789 would be truncated to 1480000000123 in millisecond precision and then padded with zeroes to make a new, less precise nanosecond timestamp of 1480000000123000000.
-See
-Processor, aggregator, and output plugins do not alter the timestamp further.
+Output plugins do not alter the timestamp further.
-Telegraf output plugins emit all timestamps in nanoseconds.
 The precision setting is ignored for service input plugins.

 Related entries:  [aggregator plugin](/telegraf/v1.1/concepts/glossary/#aggregator-plugin), [input plugin](/telegraf/v1.1/concepts/glossary/#input-plugin), [output plugin](/telegraf/v1.1/concepts/glossary/#output-plugin), [processor plugin](/telegraf/v1.1/concepts/glossary/#processor-plugin), [service input plugin](/telegraf/v1.1/concepts/glossary/#service-input-plugin)